 Buccaneer Invitational October 2017

 Hockey at BST is delivered in the curriculum throughout all year groups to both boys and girls.
 This allows the students to be taught a number of skills and principles of the game and give them a taste of what the sport is about.
-There is an extracurricular club for primary school students in Year’s 4, 5 & 6 which is run throughout Terms 1 & 2 on a Tuesday morning.
-In addition to this there is an extracurricular club for middle school (year 7, 8 & 9) students on a Tuesday afternoon throughout the first two terms.
-This is a chance to further improve their skills and game based knowledge.
+We also offer Hockey as an extracurricular activity from Year 4 through to Year 9.
+This is a chance for students to further improve their skills and game based knowledge.
 In the high school (Year 10,11,12, 13) we enter the Varsity Kanto plains tournament and play competitive fixtures during Term 2.
 We have a squad of 16 players who train twice a week during the competitive season.
 Hockey at BST is a popular sport and has really developed over the past few years.

 Football is a very popular sport at BST and is played in Secondary by both the middle school and high school boys.
 Both age groups compete in the Kanto Plains football competition against a number of large international schools in and around Tokyo.
 The seasons run from September to November for the middle school and December to February for the high school.
 Both completions finish with an end of season seeded tournament to decide the overall winner.
 The boys will train 3-4 mornings a week focusing on fitness, fundamental skill development and tactics and strategies needed in the game situation.
 At middle school level we run a successful A and B team program which provides an opportunity to maximize participation.
 Training sessions are complemented by offering football within the core curriculum in conjunction with the playing season.